openwebsolns/techscore/README.md

 Use [Docker compose](https://docs.docker.com/compose/) to stand up a local version of Techscore for development.
 This will launch a local MariaDB container as well.

+### Releases

+To release a new version, use `docker-release.sh`.
+This requires access to the AWS account that owns the Techscore docker container registry.
+Bump up the `APP_VERSION` number in `lib/conf.php`.

 ## Footnotes

 <a name="fn-lib">1.</a> By contrast, most other PHP applications are "drop-in" by nature: unzip a